 Why do conspiracy theories work at all?

-It basically only needs a culprit, which is particularly benefited by the occurrence of a certain event, a theory that many people would like to be true, as well as people and mediawho believe them, share them and spin them on.
+It basically only needs a wrongdoer or a wrongdoer, which is particularly benefited by the occurrence of a certain event, a theory that many people would like to be true, as well as people and mediawho believe them, share them and spin them on.

-Those who believe in a conspiracy make it much easier to bear a true but rather undesirable fact.
+Anyone who believes in a conspiracy makes it much easier to accept a true but rather undesirable fact.
 Information that does not confirm one's own belief system is completely ignored.
 Other claims and opinions are not allowed.
-Instead, those who express them are then simply part of the conspiracy.
-Finished.
-In this way, no one scratches their own faith.
-Interest in logical, refuting explanations does not exist.
-Interesting is however, which supports the own but naturally only for the conspiracy theorists genuine truth.
-Thus it is actually even a conspiracy ideology.
+Instead, those who express them are simply part of the conspiracy.
+That's it!

 "A lie can travel halfway around the world while the truth is putting on its shoes."